nikl881/california-roadtrip/README.md

 This project was just a introduction,  I definitely want to learn more about this subject in the future.
 In addition, I gained  basic knowledge about the use (and power) of Jquery and I tried to make a step in the more complex world of JavaScript.

-I'am  looking forward to the upcoming topics and challenges.s
+I'am  looking forward to the upcoming topics and challenges.